MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-change-basic-settings.md

 ms.date: 11/19/2018
 ms.author: solsen
 ms.translationtype: HT
-ms.sourcegitcommit: 9dbd92409ba02281f008246194f3ce0c53e4e001
+ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: b66a33d652d4229a32ed4672774e5b2bc2ed8833
+ms.openlocfilehash: 353662322e36a564f30bc911f056817cafa7440c
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/28/2018
+ms.lasthandoff: 11/26/2018

 ---
 # <a name="changing-basic-settings"></a>Changing Basic Settings
-In the [**My Settings**](https://businesscentral.dynamics.com?page=9176 "Go directly to your user settings page in Business Central") window, you can see and change basic settings for [!INCLUDE[d365fin](includes/d365fin_md.md)].
+In the [**My Settings**](https://businesscentral.dynamics.com?page=9176 "Go directly to your user settings page in Business Central") page, you can see and change basic settings for [!INCLUDE[d365fin](includes/d365fin_md.md)].
 The changes that you make will only affect your workspace; not the workspaces of other users.

 ## <a name="role-center"></a> Role Centre
 The Role Centre represents the home page, a starting screen that is designed for the needs of a specific role in an organisation.
 Depending on your role, the Role Centre gives you an overview of the business, your department, or your personal tasks.
 It also helps you navigate to your daily tasks and find work that is assigned to you.